Google Cloud Interconnect – Dedicated & Partner

 Google Cloud CDN Response Flow

-• When a user requests content from an external HTTP(S) load balancer, the request arrives at a Google Front End (GFE), which is at the edge of Google’s network as close as possible to the user.
+• When a user requests content from an external Application Load Balancer, the request arrives at a Google Front End (GFE), which is at the edge of Google’s network as close as possible to the user.

 • Cloud CDN doesn’t perform any URL redirection.
 The Cloud CDN cache is located at the GFE.